RScicomp/AppliedMLAssignment2/README.md

-# Sentiment Analysis IMDb
+# Sentiment Analysis IMDb and 20 News Group
-Sentiment analysis on IMDb Dataset.
+Sentiment analysis on IMDb Dataset and Classification on 20 News Group.